Sherwood Forest (UK Parliament constituency): Current (Sherwood Forest)

+The constituency saw minor boundary changes, primarily due to the redrawing of local authority ward boundaries.

-The constituency is in central Nottinghamshire, covering parts of three local government authorities: the Ashfield district, parts of the Gedling borough, and the western part of the Newark and Sherwood district, the largest geographical area of the seat.
+The constituency is in central Nottinghamshire, covering parts of three local government authorities: Hucknall in the Ashfield district, parts of the Gedling borough, and the western part of the Newark and Sherwood district, the largest geographical area of the seat.

 Constituency profile

-The seat name refers to the Sherwood Forest, world famous for its association with the legend of Robin Hood.
+The seat name is common with Sherwood Forest.
 The seat is an area of contrasts such as Ravenshead, home to some of Nottinghamshire's most affluent residents, numerous smaller rural villages, one mining village and many ex-mining villages, and the town of Hucknall, the largest in the constituency, now a commuter town, but one which remains involved with mining.
 Thoresby, Edwinstowe once contained a large operational coal mine underground.
 It does not contain the Nottingham City ward of Sherwood, which is further south, within the Nottingham East constituency.